zhuza0421/-cards-memory-game/qinhaixia.md

 # Card Memory Game

-The Card Memory Game is a classic card-matching game implemented in multiple technologies including:
+## Project Introduction

+- The Card Memory Game is a puzzle game based on the classic memory-matching principle, showcasing modern front-end development best practices through a multi-technology stack implementation.
+Players are required to flip and match pairs of cards to test and exercise their memory skills.

+## Gameplay Mechanics
+- The game typically includes multiple cards with identical back designs, while the fronts conceal various patterns, numbers, or images.
+- Players can flip two cards each turn.
+- Successfully matched pairs remain face-up.
+- Unmatched cards are flipped back to their hidden state.

+## Technical Implementation
+Implemented using:
-- Vanilla JavaScript
+- JavaScript
 - Svelte
 - Vue
 - React
 - TypeScript

+## Project Refactoring
-Players flip cards to find and match identical pairs.
-This project showcases implementations using mainstream frontend frameworks/libraries:
+This project will be reconstructed using the following mainstream front-end frameworks/libraries:
 - React
-- Vue (Vue.js)
+- Vue series (Vue.js)
 - Svelte

 ## Project Features